How to Scrape Data From Zillow Real Estate Listings

 write_data_to_csv(scraped_data)

-The main function also uses the argparse module to provide command line functionality to the script.
+The code also uses the argparse module to provide command-line functionality to the script.
 That is how you pass the ZIP code and the sorting option to the script.

 Here is a flowchart showing the order of execution of the defined functions for web scraping Zillow with Python.